-PMPR 7101 Folk Medicine and Remedies of Southern Appalachia (2 credit hours) An introduction to Appalachian folk medicine will be presented, including the examination of health, illness, and the treatment of disease from a pharmacist's perspective.
+PMPR 7101 Folk Medicine and Remedies of Southern Appalachia (2 credit hours)

+An introduction to Appalachian folk medicine will be presented, including the examination of health, illness, and the treatment of disease from a pharmacist's perspective.
 This includes discussion of various theories of illness, types of healers, nostrums, and the empirical basis for the remedies and alternative forms of therapy.
 Some of the medicinal properties of the treatments prescribed in the rural Appalachian region will be discussed.

-PMPR 7102 Professional Development for Postgraduate Training (2 credit hours) This elective course addresses various issues related to professional development and postgraduate training.
+PMPR 7102 Professional Development for Postgraduate Training (2 credit hours)

+This course addresses various issues related to professional development and postgraduate training.
 It offers a review of postgraduate training opportunities available to graduating student pharmacists with a focus on pharmacy residencies.
 Through individual preparation before class, interactive face-to-face discussions and activities, and the completion of major assignments (letter of intent, curriculum vitae, and residency applicant portfolio) students will appreciate the various components of professional development and the benefits of residency training.
 Students will also learn the steps to secure a postgraduate year one (PGY1) residency upon graduation.
-Prerequisite: Must be enrolled in the 3rd professional year and be in good academic standing.
+Prerequisite: Students must be enrolled in the third professional year.

-PMPR 7103 Evidence-Based Diabetes Management (2 credit hours) This elective would provide an evidence-based foundation in the principles of diabetes therapy and management.
+PMPR 7103 Evidence-Based Diabetes Management (2 credit hours)

+This course provides an evidence-based foundation in the principles of diabetes therapy and management.
 The student will develop their knowledge and ability to assess, manage, educate, monitor, and recommend pharmacotherapy for patients with diabetes.
 Students successfully completing the elective will have the knowledge and basic skill set to begin practicing diabetes management.
 Diabetes within the rural Appalachian region will be emphasized with students interviewing and observing pharmacists practicing advanced management skills.
-Prerequisite: Must be enrolled in the 3rd professional year and be in good academic standing.
+Prerequisite: Students must be enrolled in the third professional year.